-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Boonville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Boonville is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Boonville who work in office and administrative support (17.24%), sales jobs (14.79%), and teaching (8.89%).
+Unlike some cities, Boonville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Boonville are a mix of both white- and blue-collar jobs.
+Overall, Boonville is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Boonville who work in sales jobs (11.30%), office and administrative support (10.29%), and food service (7.24%).

-The per capita income in Boonville in 2010 was $22,248, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
-This equates to an annual income of $88,992 for a family of four.
+The per capita income in Boonville in 2018 was $23,224, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $92,896 for a family of four.
 However, Boonville contains both very wealthy and poor people as well.

 The people who call Boonville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Boonville residents report their race to be White, followed by Native American.
-Important ancestries of people in Boonville include Irish, English, French , and Polish.
+The greatest number of Boonville residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Boonville include German, English, Irish, Scottish, and Italian.

 The most common language spoken in Boonville is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Italian.